VirtusLab/git-machete-intellij-plugin/README.md

 ### Rebase

 Rebase with Git Machete plugin is easy!
-Just right-click on the child branch and from context menu select `(Checkout and) Rebase Branch onto Parent` and a standard IntelliJ dialog for interactive rebase will appear.
+Just right-click on the child branch and from context menu select `(Checkout and) Rebase Branch onto Parent`.
+Standard IntelliJ dialog for interactive rebase will appear.

 ![](docs/rebase.gif)